Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 Regarding rights, our project is informed by the [CARE] principles for Indigenous data which also describe the level of respect which should be given to any data collected from individuals or communities.

 > The current movement toward open data and open science does not fully engage with Indigenous Peoples' rights and interests.
-Existing principles within the open data movement (e.g. FAIR: findable, accessible, interoperable, reusable) primarily focus on characteristics of data that will facilitate increased data sharing among entities while ignoring power differentials and historical contexts.
+Existing principles within the open data movement (e.g. {{< glossary_link display="FAIR" id="fair" >}}: findable, accessible, interoperable, reusable) primarily focus on characteristics of data that will facilitate increased data sharing among entities while ignoring power differentials and historical contexts.
 The emphasis on greater data sharing alone creates a tension for Indigenous Peoples who are also asserting greater control over the application and use of Indigenous data and Indigenous Knowledge for collective benefit

 [care]: https://www.gida-global.org/care